2019 Rafael Nadal tennis season: US Open

 Having not played Cincinnati after his victory in Canada, Nadal's next tournament was the 2019 US Open, where he was seeded 2nd.
 Nadal's first match was against John Millman, which he won in straight sets.
 He was due to play Thanasi Kokkinakis in the 2nd round, but due to injury, Kokkinakis retired before the start of the match.
 Nadal went on to play Chung Hyeon in the 3rd round, who he defeated in straight sets, and Marin Čilić in the 4th round, whom he defeated in 4 sets.
 In the QF, he defeated Diego Schwartzman in straight sets, to set up a SF meeting with first time major semifinalist Matteo Berrettini.
-Nadal beat Berrettini 7–6(8–6), 6–4, 6–1 to reach his 5th US Open final, where he had a rematch of thee Montréal final with Daniil Medvedev.
+Nadal beat Berrettini 7–6(8–6), 6–4, 6–1 to reach his 5th US Open final, where he had a rematch of the Montréal final with Daniil Medvedev.
 Nadal won in 5 sets after having a 2 set lead; and with this victory, won his 4th US Open and 19th Grand Slam title.

 European indoor hard court season

 Paris Masters

 Having not played since the US Open as he missed the Asian swing due to his wedding, Nadal will next play the Paris Masters.
-He defeated Adrian Mannarino, Stan Wawrinka, and Jo-Wilfried Tsonga in straight sets to reach the Semi-Finals.
+He defeated Adrian Mannarino, Stan Wawrinka, and Jo-Wilfried Tsonga in straight sets to reach the semi-finals.
 However, due to an abdominal injury, Nadal was forced to withdraw from his match against Denis Shapovalov.

 After the conclusion of the Paris Masters, Nadal regained the World No. 1 position for the first time in 2019.

 ATP Finals

 Nadal played the ATP Finals, although he suffered an abdominal injury during the Paris Masters.
-He was placed in Group Andre Agassi for the Round Robin stage, along with Alexander Zverev, Daniil Medvedev and Stefanos Tsitsipas.
+He was placed in Group Andre Agassi for the Round robin stage, along with Alexander Zverev, Daniil Medvedev and Stefanos Tsitsipas.

-Nadal lost his first Round Robin match against Zverev in straight sets, the Spaniard not being able to respond to the serving performance of the German.
+Nadal lost his first round robin match against Zverev in straight sets, the Spaniard not being able to respond to the serving performance of the German.
 In the next match against Medvedev, Nadal lost the first set in a tiebreak but was able to win the second set to bring the match to a deciding set.
 After going down 5–1 in the third set with defeat imminent, Nadal went on to break Medvedev twice to bring the match to a tiebreak, where he was able to win his first match at the ATP Finals since 2015.

 After the defeat of Novak Djokovic by Roger Federer in the round-robin, Nadal claimed his 5th year-end no.1 and became the first man to be No.1 in 3 different decades.
 Concurrently, he became the oldest year-end no.1 and set the record for the longest gap between first and last year-end no.1's.

-Nadal defeated Tsitsipas in 3 sets in his final round-robin match, but unfortunately, due to Medvedev's loss against Zverev, he will not proceed to the Semi-Finals.
+Nadal defeated Tsitsipas in 3 sets in his final round-robin match, but unfortunately, due to Medvedev's loss against Zverev, he will not proceed to the semi-finals.